prolego-team/pdd/README.md

 - You can detect potential issues in your solution early.

 Additionally, you’ve gained the confidence of your leadership.
 You’re able to demonstrate consistent progress, provide clear transparency, and estimate when your solution will be ready for production.

+# Acknowledgments
+LLMs are new, and unfortunately, separating the AI hypesters and the real practitioners isn’t easy.
+Here are some pros whose work I admire who helped make this document better.

+Thank you Justin Pounders, Craig Dewalt, Shanif Dhanani (founder of Locusive),…